theRAPTLab/gsgo/docs/00-dev-log.md

 * `_start.js` send RUNTIME_FILES and MEDIA_FILES to URSYS SERVER
 * `_document.js` or `_app.js` receive URNET_BROKER information and make it accessible to the instance of URSYS CLIENT.

+Q. where determine RUNTIME_FILES etc it in _start.js?
+A. The call to `URSYS.StartServer()` is a good place to put it. it calculates the runtime path and calls URSYS.StartServer( options ) which also initializes LOGGER.StartLogging( options )

+Q. what about URNET_BROKER props in _app.js or _document.js?
+A. This is the broker stuff: host, port, uaddr which is from URNET

+Interestingly, the client is currently able to connect.
+However, that's because these values are hardcoded in client-connect.js `Connect()`.
+Here we want it to read any available injected values.

+* the host, port, uaddr needs to be generated somewhere when the server starts up.
+In GEMSRV that's `_start.js`  when it calls `URSYS.StartServer()` and receives back some results.
+We should jam that information then.
+* That said, NextJS doesn't have an API to inject data.
+You're supposed to use getInitialProps.
+* That means it's up to _start.js to **provide the host and port** information to URSYS.
+Can I just write this back to the URSYS SERVER object and load the same object into _document.getInitialProps?
+YES
+* Now how to **put it into the client**?
+I tried adding it to _document.getInitialProps by wedging it into the renderPage function, which renders App.
+I'm losing the injection somewhere.

+I'm stumped between the server and client rendering model.
+Ugh.

+* I want to be able to get data from the server from the client, but getInitialProps assumes that you're fetching props dynamically from the server.
+Maybe that's just the way it has to work.
+* I can implement an api to do a data fetch.
+Endpoints are very easy to implement on the server side in `page/api/endpoint`.
+Very cool.
+But how do I even fetch this information to initialize the URNET connection?

+`URSERVER.StartNetwork` is started in `_start.js`  and stores broker information

+URCLIENT is loaded only on clients, and doesn't have access to the broker information in URSERVER.
+Before `URCLIENT.Connect` can be called inside a `useEffect` in the browser, it needs the broker information.

+* `useEffect` is called inside the render function, so it needs access to fetched data.
+* getInitialProps doesn't work in _app.jsx as expected.
+* It turns out we can just return whatever in _app.jsx after doing a **fetch**.
+This happens once.

+YAY, IT WORKS.
+The general idea was:

+* call `URSERVER.StartNetwork()` in `_start.js` custom server
+* make `pages/api/urnet.js` endpoint that will return urnet connection info
+* fetch data from the `api/urnet.js` endpoint in `_app.js` `getInitialProps()`,  returning it as `urProps` add-on to `...appProps`
+* in `_app.js` render function, `useIsomorphicLayoutEffect` to call `URCLIENT.Connect(urProps)` connection information `host`, `port`.

+This initializes the connection and sets up the client websocket.
+TODO: is to complete the handshake and URNET message loop.